CNR-ISMAR/iws/README.rst

 Installation
 ------------

-The IWS prototype is dstributed as [geonode  project](https://github.com/GeoNode/geonode-project) and can be replicated cloning this repository and following the geonode projet documentation.
+The IWS prototype is distributed as [geonode  project](https://github.com/GeoNode/geonode-project) and can be replicated cloning this repository and following the geonode project documentation (see README of geonode project).

+In addition a few instructions and patches are written in the script

+install/install.sh

+(please assign correct value to variables)

 http://docs.geonode.org/en/master/tutorials/admin/customize_lookfeel/customize/setup_admin.html